TwoFistedJustice/square-pie/readme.md

 ### Writing tests

 We use Jest and Chai.
 You should be able to use jest and chai versions of `expect` concurrently without modification.
-However, in order to keep some syntactic separation between them, we use `should` for running Chai assertions and `expect` for running Jest assertions.
+However, in order to keep some syntactical separation between them, we use `should` for running Chai assertions and `expect` for running Jest assertions.

 ### Running the tests